jgfoster/vscode-gemstone/README.md

 ## Features

-* Log in to GemStone.
+* Log in to GemStone
 * Execute code in a workspace
+* View class in Topaz format

 ## Requirements